quarkslab/pyrrha/docs/mappers/exe-decomp.md

     This mapper create the Quokka export of the binary as well as a cache version of all the decompiled function of the analyzed binary..
 If these files already exist, it loads them without regenerate them.
 Like that it also allowed to use `pyrrha` in systems without Quokka and/or IDA.

-After firmware analysis, you can the resulting project with `numbatui`.
-You can now navigate on the resulting cartography.
+After firmware analysis, you can visualize and navigate into the results with `numbatui`.
 The user interface is described in depth in the [NumbatUI documentation](https://github.com/quarkslab/NumbatUI/blob/main/DOCUMENTATION.md#user-interface).
     Do not hesitate to take a look at  all the possibilities offered by NumbatUI, especially [Custom Trails](https://github.com/quarkslab/NumbatUI/blob/main/DOCUMENTATION.md#custom-trail-dialog).

 <!-- ## JumpTo Disassembler Feature